-David A Prideaux (PA04711) has been struck off the HCPC Register on the grounds of misconduct whilst employed as a paramedic with Yorkshire Ambulance Service.
+Christopher M Higgins (PA09597) has been struck off the HCPC Register on the grounds of misconduct whilst employed as a paramedic at Yorkshire Ambulance Service NHS Trust.

-The Panel ordered for the name of David A Prideaux to be struck off the HCPC Register.
+The Panel ordered for the name of Christopher M Higgins to be struck off the HCPC Register.

-Mr Prideaux was neither present nor represented at the hearing.
+Mr Higgins was neither present nor represented at the hearing.

 1. The Health and Care Professions Council is an independent regulator set up by the Health and Social Work Professions Order 2001.
 The HCPC keeps a register for 16 different health and care professions and only registers people who meet the standards it sets for their training, professional skills, behaviour and health.
 The HCPC will take action against professionals who do not meet these standards or who use a protected title illegally.